vocality-org/cli/README.md

   Sets up a boilerplate project to develop a new plugin for a bot.
 - **generate**
   Generates a new command in an existing vocality plugin project.
+- **docs**
+  Generates a command.json file, is mandatory for generating documentation for your plugin on our landing page
 - **-v, --version**
   Displays the current version of the cli.
 - **-h, --help**